 Worlds Within Reach: From Science to Policy

 IIASA’s 40th Anniversary Conference was held October 24-26, 2012 at the Hofburg Congress Center in Laxenburg, Austria.
 The conference examined the many sustainability and development challenges such transformations impose and explore options for resolving them.
 It explored new ‘future worlds’: Worlds that accommodate our collective needs and aspirations, while living within, and respecting, planetary boundaries.
 For more information on the conference please visit the 40th Anniversary Conference website.

-On June 19th at RIO+20, IIASA launched their Global Energy Assessment (GEA).
-This assessment has involved 500 scientists, energy experts, and policymakers from all regions of the world.
-The GEA outlines a range of viable sustainable development pathways, and strategies and policies that support the attainment of GEA objectives, inluding the UN SE4All goals.
-IIASA staff participated in a range of activities throughout the conference.
-IIASA along with UNIDO and the UNF, hosted an official even focused on energy transformation.
+(GEA) at Rio+20 in 2012.
+The GEA involved 500 scientists, energy experts, and policymakers from all regions of the world.
+This important assessment outlines a range of viable sustainable development pathways, and strategies and policies that support the attainment of GEA objectives, including the UN SE4All goals.

 Policies to protect the global climate offer the most effective entry point for achieving energy sustainability, simultaneously reducing air pollution and improving energy security.
 By integrating climate and energy policies, major synergies and cost co-benefits can be realized.
 The findings are published in the latest issue of Nature Climate Change, in a commentary authored by IIASA’s David McCollum, Volker Krey and Keywan Riahi.
 More